return42/sphkerneldoc/linux_src_doc/include/crypto/hash_h.rst

     the driver.
 This function can store the key in the transformation context or can outright program it into the hardware.
-In the former case, one must be careful to program the key into the hardware at appropriate time and one must be careful that .\ :c:func:`setkey`\  can be called multiple times during the existence of the transformation object.
+In the former case, one must be careful to program the key into the hardware at appropriate time and one must be careful that .setkey() can be called multiple times during the existence of the transformation object.
 Not  all hashing algorithms do implement this function as it is only needed for keyed message digests.
 SHAx/MDx/CRCx do NOT